 Bedford Square Gardens, Bedford Square, Bloomsbury, London, WC1B 5BL

 Not so much a sporting occasion as a celebration of buffoonery and ineptitude, orchestrated by The Chap magazine for gentlemen (and gentlewomen) of good taste, The Chap Olympiad is a spiffing non-sporting event.
 Bedford Square Gardens, centred on one of the best preserved set pieces of Georgian architecture in London, is a fitting backdrop for such a distinguished gathering.
 All events can all be entered by members of the public - as long as they're not sporting sportswear.
-The Chap Olympiad celebrates its tenth anniversary in 2014 and will include all the usual zany showdowns, including Umbrella Jousting, using bicycles and brollies instead of horses and lances, and the Tug of Hair in which a rope is substituted for a lengthy handlebar moustache.
+The Chap Olympiad includes zany showdowns like Umbrella Jousting, using bicycles and brollies instead of horses and lances, and the Tug of Hair in which a rope is substituted for a lengthy handlebar moustache.
 Yikes!
 There will of course also be sandwiches and lashings of Pimm's.

 Borough Market, Southwark Street, Bankside, London, SE1 1TL

-Bastille Day, 14th July, falls on a Monday this year so London celebrates France's national day with a free festival on Sunday 13th.
+Bastille Day, 14th July, falls on a Tuesday this year so London celebrates France's national day with a free festival on Sunday 12th.
 Taking place at Borough Market and the surrounding streets, the Bastille Day Festival, a celebration of all things French, gives us Londoners an excuse to enjoy the culinary heritage of our French friends (yum) through tastings and a French themed demonstration kitchen.
-A fun filled programme of activities includes street entertainment, a traditional 14th July Waiters' Race, Petanque, an artisan craft market selling gifts and books, creative workshops, party games, bi-lingual storytelling, face painting and (back to what the French do best) gastronomic film screenings, from the Kings of Pastry to Ratatouille.
-The party continues into the night with live music, DJs, theatricalities, dancing and singing until 10pm.
+A fun filled programme of activities includes street entertainment, a traditional 14th July Waiters' Race, Petanque, an artisan craft market selling gifts and books, creative workshops, party games, bi-lingual storytelling, face painting and (in the true spirit of the French revolution) a guillotine provided by The London Tombs.
+Festivities will continue into the night with the Bal Populaire, a traditional French style open air party, until 10pm.

 Roundhouse, Chalk Farm Road, London, NW1 8EH